GNU-Ymir/Documentations/fonctions/main.md

 ## Parameter decorator

-There are two parameter decorators to specify a behavior
+There are three parameter decorators to specify a behavior
-- Const`, the parameter cannot be modified whatever its type (cf.[Variables](expressions/variables.md))
+- `const`, the parameter cannot be modified whatever its type (cf.[Variables](../expressions/variables.md))
-- ref`, the parameter is passed by reference, a lvalue is required.
+- `ref`, the parameter is passed by reference, a lvalue is required.
 Any modification of the variable in the called function will also modify the variable of the calling function.
-- - We can also consider the `lazy' decorator, which will be detailed in another section
+- We can also consider the `lazy` decorator, which will be detailed in another section

 ```ymir
 def foo (ref a) {